Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: New elements in this calculation

 In this work, we compute our SM benchmark $\Neff^{\rm SM}$ using the central measured values of the physical parameters given in table~\ref{tab:uncertainties}, assuming a normal ordering of the neutrino masses ($m_3 > m_2 > m_1$).
 To explore the dependence of $\Neff^{\rm SM}$ on the parameters of the neutrino sector, we vary the neutrino mass splittings and vacuum mixing angles one at a time by well beyond $5 \sigma$ away on both sides from their central values.
-Such a large range of variations more than covers the small differences in the numbers obtained from the two independent global fits of~\cite{deSalas:2017kay, Esteban:2018azc}. \footnote{While we use exclusively the neutrino mass splittings and vacuum mixing angles determined from the global fit of~\cite{deSalas:2017kay} in this work, we note that these numbers are generally in better-than-1$\sigma$ agreement with the corresponding results of~\cite{Esteban:2018azc}.
-The worst agreement occurs in the atmospheric mixing angle $\sin^2 \theta_{23}$, but at no more than 2$\sigma$ discrepancy.
-Newer analyses \cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2020qhw}, published during the completion of this work and taking into account more recent neutrino oscillation data, do not show significant deviations from the parameter ranges considered here. } For completeness, we repeat the exercise for an inverted mass ordering ($m_2 > m_1 > m_3$), assuming the same parameter values and uncertainties given in table~\ref{tab:uncertainties}. \footnote{The global best-fit values vary slightly between our choice of neutrino mass ordering~\cite{deSalas:2017kay,Esteban:2018azc}, although the variations are statistically insignificant ($\lesssim1 \sigma$).}
+Such a large range of variations more than covers the small differences in the numbers obtained from the three independent global fits of~\cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2020qhw}.
+For completeness, we repeat the exercise for an inverted mass ordering ($m_2 > m_1 > m_3$), assuming the same parameter values and uncertainties given in table~\ref{tab:uncertainties}. \footnote{The global best-fit values vary slightly between our choice of neutrino mass ordering~\cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2020qhw}, although the variations are statistically insignificant ($\lesssim1 \sigma$).}